TingtHou/Tetris/README.md

 Tetris game with shiny app in R
 Usage:
 > launchGame()
->use "A"/"D" move tetrimino
+Use "A"/"D" to move tetrimino
->use "W" rotate tetrimino
+Use "W" rotate tetrimino